Component Maturity Report

 Filters

 You can select different filters at the top of the page.
-For example, you can use the Owner filter to select all your team's services.
+For example, you can use the Owner filter to select all your team's components.
 These filters will affect both the Charts and the Report.

 The last filter entitled Saved Filter lets you select existing filters that have already been defined on your rubric.
-These advanced filters let you filter by additional service properties and they let you combine multiple filter conditions.
-For example, you could use a Saved Filter to find all Tier 1 services written in Javascript.
+These advanced filters let you filter by additional component properties and they let you combine multiple filter conditions.
+For example, you could use a Saved Filter to find all Tier 1 component written in Javascript.
 The Checks and Filters docs have more info about these advanced rubric filters.

 The filters that are selected will be updated in the browser's url which allow you to easily share different views of the report.